cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 - VOPRF_Unblind(r,G,Y,M,(Z,D)): Unblind blinded signature Z with blind r, yielding N. Output N if 1 = DLEQ_Verify(G,Y,M,Z,D).
 Otherwise, output "error".

+We leave the rest of the OPRF algorithms unmodified.
 When referring explicitly to VOPRF execution, we replace 'OPRF' in all method names with 'VOPRF'.

 ## Protocol correctness